 Important Dates for the Gryerson family

 This web page shows only a small excerpt of our Gryerson research.
 Another 112 words (8 lines of text) covering the years 1250, 1411, 1547, 1590, 1564, 1657, 1733, 1677, 1760, 1709 and 1711 are included under the topic Early Gryerson History in all our PDF Extended History products and printed products wherever possible.

 Gryerson Spelling Variations

 Prior to the first dictionaries, scribes spelled words according to sound.
 This, and the fact that Scottish names were repeatedly translated from Gaelic to English and back, contributed to the enormous number of spelling variations in Scottish names.
 Gryerson has been spelled Grierson, Greson, Greyson, Grayson, Greirson and others.

 Early Notables of the Gryerson family (pre 1700)

 Notable amongst the family at this time was John Grierson or Grisson (died 1564?), a Scottish Dominican who is believed to have been from the family of Grierson of Lag in Dumfriesshire; Sir Robert...
-Another 34 words (2 lines of text) are included under the topic Early Gryerson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gryerson family to Ireland